therealsamlin/k8-kafka-poc/README.md

-# Kafka Microservices on Kubernetes - Proof of Concept
+# Order System with Kafka on Kubernetes - Proof of Concept

 This project demonstrates a microservices architecture using Apache Kafka for asynchronous communication between services.
 The application consists of three microservices (Order, Billing, and Notification) that communicate through Kafka topics.